yorickpeterse/zen-cms/README.md

 * No tabs at all times.
 * Markdown is used for all markup.
 * The maximum width of each line should be no more than 80 characters, this makes it easier to read code in terminals or when using split view modes.
-The limit used to be 90 characters but this was decreased to fit the Ruby coding standards.
-Existing code using the 90 character limit will be changed over time.

 ## Community